 First Degree Arson is charged when a person “knowingly” sets fire to or burns a building or occupied structure of another person without permission and the building or structure is damaged or destroyed.
 This degree of arson is a:

 - Class 3 felony, which results in a possible prison sentence up to 12 years in the Colorado Department of Corrections.
 If explosives were used, 1st Degree Arson is considered to be an Extraordinary Risk crime, and you may be sentenced for up to 16 years in prison.

 You will be charged with Second Degree Arson if you “knowingly” set fire to, cause to be burned, or use an explosive device on another person's property without their permission and the property is damaged or destroyed.
 The difference between Second Degree Arson and First Degree Arson lies in the type of property which is destroyed.
 2nd Degree Arson is charged when property (other than a building or occupied structure) is damaged or destroyed.
 This offense is a:

-- Class 4 felony if the damage is more than $100, and is punishable by up to 6 years in the Colorado Department of Corrections.
-If the damage is less than $100, it is a class 2 misdemeanor, which is punishable by up to 1 year in a County Jail.
+- felony if the damage is more than $2,000, and is punishable by several years in the Colorado Department of Corrections.
+If the damage is less than $2,000, it is a misdemeanor, which is punishable by up to 1 year in county jail.

 Third Degree Arson – C.R.S.
 18-4-104

 3rd Degree Arson is charged when a person intentionally damages any property using fire or an explosive “with the intent to defraud.”
 It is a: